 By now, almost everyone would agree that the stock volume HUD on iOS is complete and utter garbage.
 There have been countless jailbreak tweak releases over the years that attempted to remedy this problem, but Ultrasound by iOS developer Ayden Panhuyzen is one of the best we’ve seen thus far.

-As shown above, Ultrasound is a minimalistic volume HUD replacement that appears at the top left of the display rather than smack-dab in the middle as it usually would out of the box.
+As shown above, Ultrasound is a minimalist volume HUD replacement that appears at the top left of the display rather than smack-dab in the middle as it usually would out of the box.
 It’s not much larger than the iPhone X’s notch itself, so if you’re watching videos, it won’t interfere very much.

 We think most people will be happy with the default settings right after installing Ultrasound, but if you like tinkering, then you can head over the to the tweak’s preference pane, which you’ll find in the Settings app:

 - Toggle the tweak on or off on demand

 - Choose a theme you’d like to use for the volume HUD

 - Configure a timeout period after which the volume HUD is dismissed automatically

 - Enable haptic feedback for when the volume reaches either 0% or 100%

 - Enable OLED mode for iPhone X and later

 - Show the volume icon on the volume HUD